Supportive Housing Services

 The AIDS Institute is responsible for the development of a total of 500 supportive housing units -- 300 congregate and 200 scatter-site.
 The AIDS Institute and the New York City Human Resources Administration (HRA) HIV/AIDS Services Administration (HASA) have entered into a cooperative agreement for HRA HASA to directly manage this NYC-based supportive housing initiative.

-Those eligible for these supportive housing units are chronically homeless single adults (or single adults who are at serious risk of street or sheltered homelessness) who are persons living with HIV/AIDS, and who are clients of HASA receiving cash assistance, and who suffer from a co-occurring serious and persistent mental illness, a substance abuse disorder, or a MICA disorder.
+Those eligible for these supportive housing units are chronically homeless single adults (or single adults who are at serious risk of street or sheltered homelessness) who are persons living with HIV/AIDS, and who are clients of HASA receiving cash assistance, and who suffer from a co-occurring serious and persistent mental illness, a substance abuse disorder, or a Mentally Ill Chemically Abusing (MICA) disorder.

 Home & Community-Based Services (HCBS) Setting Compliance and Final Rule

-In 2014, the Centers for Medicare and Medicaid Services (CMS) published the HCBS Final Rule related to Medicaid-funded Home and Community-Based Services (HCBS).
+In 2014, the Centers for Medicare and Medicaid Services (CMS) publiced the HCBS Final Rule related to Medicaid-funded Home and Community-Based Services (HCBS).
 This rule implements a number of changes to home and community-based waivers and imposes new requirements on what is considered an appropriate home and community-based setting for all the authorities in its scope.
-All AIDS Institute supportive housing programs must be compliant with the Center for Medicaid and Medicare Services (CMS) HCBS Federal Settings Rule (42 CFR 441.301, et. seq.).
+All AIDS Institute supportive housing programs must be compliant with the Center for Medicare and Medicaid Services HCBS Federal Settings Rule (42 CFR 441.301, et. seq.).
 More information about the AIDS Institute's HCBS Guidance can be found in the Supportive Housing Initiative Standards below.
-More information about HCBS can be found at https://www.health.ny.gov/health_care/medicaid/redesign/home_community_based_settings.htm

 Contact: